Associate of Science (AS) Degree in Respiratory Care

 "[GMercyU] is more of a family-oriented school.
 Everyone’s really close, and the teachers really care about you and want you to succeed," said Omar.
 “My clinical work at HUP and at Magee made me see many different types of patients – and some of the equipment I used I haven’t even seen yet at my current hospital.”

 Today, he is a respiratory therapist at The Brooklyn Hospital Center.
 Omar has also worked for Electromed, Inc., the company that makes SmartVest®, a device that helps keep airways clear for patients prone to illnesses such as pneumonia.
+Read more about Omar's GMercyU experience.

 Have questions about GMercyU's admissions requirements or transferring eligible credits?
 Contact us!
 Our Admissions staff is ready to walk you through the process of applying to GMercyU’s AS in Respiratory Care Program.